 Ok, so where are we going with this?
 Let’s bring things back around to the topic of how finding God is roughly equivalent to looking within and finding ourselves.
 Because as we can now understand, God is the source of all life.
 And God is also the source of our inner light.

 But then each of us went through the Fall, during which our inner light became covered over with layers of darkness.
-And now, any time we chose to align with our inner darkness instead of our inner light, we fall a little more.
-For by doing so, we continue to chose to go against the will of God.
+And now, any time we choose to align with our inner darkness instead of our inner light, we fall a little more.
+For by doing so, we continue to choose to go against the will of God.

 This notion that we need to learn to align our will with God’s will puts a lot of people off.
 Like, really off.
 Why is that?